W2LI Repeater Information

 PL: 141.3 Hz

 1. To initiate a contact, simply indicate that you are on frequency.
-“KC2ZZZ Listening” is the usual sort of message if you aren't calling a specifi c station.
+“KC2ZZZ Listening” is the usual message if you aren't calling a specific station.
 If no one comes back to you, no further transmission on your part is necessary.
-Phrases like “negative contact” or “nothing heard” serve no purpose and should be avoided.
-When you're done with your QSO, sign off with “KC2ZZZ clear and listening” or just “KC2ZZZ out.”
+Phrases like: “negative contact” or “nothing heard” serve no purpose and should be avoided.
+When you do establish a QSO and are done, sign off with “KC2ZZZ clear and listening” or “KC2ZZZ out.”

 2. Identify legally.
-The FCC requires that you identify your station at the beginning of each contact, at least once each 10 minutes during the contact, and at the end of the contact.
+The TCRA requires that you identify your station at the beginning of each contact, at least once each 10 minutes during the contact, and at the end of the contact.
+It is unnecessary to state your call and use the phrase “for identification purposes”.

 3. Pause between transmissions.
-Listen for others who may need to use the repeater.
+Listen for others who may need to use the repeater, especially when there are multiple users in a QSO.

 4. Keep your transmissions short and thoughtful.
-A long monologue may prevent someone with emergency traffi c from using the repeater.
-Remember that repeaters have timers that will cut your transmission short if you talk too long.
+A long monologue may prevent someone with emergency traffic from using the repeater.
+Remember the repeaters have timers that will cut your transmission if you talk too long.

 5. Don't use a repeater for LOCAL contacts.
 If you can carry on a conversation on simplex, do so, and leave the repeater open for weak stations and mobiles that NEED it.